geo4lib/geo4libcamp-website/docs/glossary.md

 ### Data Licenses

-Legals statements defining permissions and sharing. https://creativecommons.org/licenses/by/4.0/ https://opendatacommons.org/
+Legal statements defining permissions and sharing. https://creativecommons.org/licenses/by/4.0/ https://opendatacommons.org/

 ### Data Rights

 These statements refer to access and usage specifications for datasets https://rightsstatements.org/page/1.0

-### Data vs Metadata
+### Data vs. Metadata

-Data is the content you are measuring, collecting, etc. Metadata means data about data and it refers to the information about the content, e.g. who collected it plus where, why, when, and how it was collected.
+Data is the content you are measuring, collecting, etc. Metadata means data about data, which refers to the information about the content, e.g., who collected it plus where, why, when, and how it was collected.
 Geospatial metadata describes maps, Geographic Information Systems (GIS) files, imagery, and other location-based data resources. https://www.fgdc.gov/metadata

 ### Dublin Core